AmplitudeAudio/doc-sdk/docs/integration/initializing-the-engine.md

   while (!amEngine->TryFinalizeCloseFileSystem()) // While the file system is still closing
       Thread::Sleep(1); // Wait for the file system to close

-  // Unregister all default plugins Engine::UnregisterDefaultPlugins();
+  // Unregister all default extensions Engine::UnregisterDefaultExtensions();

   // Destroy the Amplitude engine instance amEngine->DestroyInstance();